rblankley/mofo/README.md

 If you just pulled down the binary package you may need the MSVC 2019 Redistributable package.
 You can find that at the [Microsoft](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) site.

 Next you will need to install Qt.
 If you've never used Qt before you're in for a treat, it's an excellent cross platform package that does just about everything you need out of box.
 You can download Qt open source edition [here](https://www.qt.io/download-open-source).
 Just look for the Download Qt Installer button and press it.
-They really, really want you to purchase a license and throw up confusing adverts but the open source edition works just fine.
+They really, really want you to purchase a license and throw up confusing adverts but the open source (free) edition works just fine.

 When installing make sure you choose the appropriate packages.
 You will need the Qt Network Authorization package.
 You may want to hunt down SSL toolkit (towards the bottom) and install that as well.